Sharad Navratri

 Do the following things during the Sharad Navratri:

-• Starting any new work, business or construction is very auspicious in Sharad Navratri.
+- Starting any new work, business, or construction is very promising in Sharad Navratri.

-• Buying a new vehicle, house, jewellery or electronic items is good in Navratri.
+- Buying a new vehicle, house, jewelry, or electronic items is good in Navratri.

-• Doing a Griha Pravesh, Bhumi Pujan and Hawan is very auspicious in Sharad Navratri.
+- Doing a Griha Pravesh, Bhumi Pujan, and Hawan is very promising in Sharad Navratri.

 Why Not Eat Garlic and Onion During Sharad Navratri?